 return "Please enclose the JSON output within ```json\n ... \n``` tags."

-Even with retries and robust parsers, some LLM outputs might remain unparseable or fail validation.
+Even with retries and reliable parsers, some LLM outputs might remain unparseable or fail validation.
 Production systems must gracefully handle these situations.
 Strategies include:

-By employing these advanced parsing strategies, leveraging Pydantic for structure and validation, implementing retry logic, utilizing native structured output features, and preparing for irrecoverable errors, you can build more resilient and reliable LangChain applications capable of handling the inherent variability of LLM outputs in production environments.
+By utilizing these advanced parsing strategies, building on Pydantic for structure and validation, implementing retry logic, utilizing native structured output features, and preparing for irrecoverable errors, you can build more resilient and reliable LangChain applications capable of handling the inherent variability of LLM outputs in production environments.
 These techniques are fundamental building blocks for the complex chains and agents discussed throughout this course.